Alumni Spotlight – Meet Jerilyn Thompson

 What impressed you most about the Dental Hygiene program at Carrrington?

 As I mentioned earlier, I worked at UOP before applying to Carrington.
 UOP is one of the best in the world.
-It has a reputation for high performing students, preeminent instructors and state of the art dental equipment.
+It has a reputation for high performing students, preeminent instructors and modern dental equipment.
 Mrs. Sherry Heaney, the Dental Hygiene Program Director at Carrington once worked and helped develop their dental hygiene program, so I felt right at home when she gave me a tour of Carrington’s hygiene program and clinic.
 I was impressed with the eighteen month program and the dental hygiene clinic.
 Students are also now being taught to use computer based dental charting systems, which will greatly help as they transition into the professional world.

 What are your longer term career plans?